Advanced life support training

 Healthy North Coast and Leanne Bryant (certified Australian Resuscitation Council instructor and registered nurse specialising in emergency nursing) have together, developed an in-situ ALS training opportunity, subsidised by the PHN program, which can be delivered within your practice.

-Delivered by Donna Hughes (Director of Nursing, Port Macquarie Ophthalmic Surgery) and Kellie Strahorn (Health Services Manager, NSW Health), the training is targeted to GPs and practice nurses who want to further their basic life support skills or to refresh their existing ALS skills.
+Delivered by Leanne Bryant and Donna Hughes (Director of Nursing, Port Macquarie Ophthalmic Surgery), the training is targeted to GPs, GP Registrars and Registered Practice Nurses who want to further their basic life support skills or to refresh their existing ALS skills.

 Aboriginal and Torres Strait Islander People are likely to visit an Aboriginal Medical Service in the event of a cardiac arrest or life-threatening situation.
 We recognise the importance of AMS’s having the skills to perform advanced life support and safely care for a patient prior to going to an acute care setting.
 This is why we are providing free, in-situ Advanced Life Support 1 training to AMS’s on the North Coast.